memgraph/sng-demo/post.md

 <script src="/static/js/index.js" charset="utf-8"></script>
 {% endblock %}
 ```
 In the project root directory create a folder called `static` with one subfolder called `js` and another called `css`.
 The `js` folder will contain all of the needed local JavaScript files while the `css` folder will contain all the CSS stylesheets.
-In the `js` folder create a file called `index.js` and leave it empty for now.<br /><br />
+In the `js` folder create a file called `index.js` and in the `css` folder one called `style.css`.
+Just leave them empty for now.<br /><br />
 If you want to find out more about web development with Flask I suggest you try out [this tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world).
 Your current project structure should like this:
 ```